verivital/behaverify/metamodel/README.md

     'read_environment' '{'
     ('python_function' '{' python_function = STRING '}' 'end_python_function')?
     (('condition' '{' condition = code_statement_env '}' 'end_condition') | (is_local = 'local' condition_variable = [variable]))
-    'set_variables' '{' variable_environment_pairs *= variable_environment_pair[','] '}' 'end_set_variables'
+    variable_statements += variable_environment_statement
     '}' 'end_read_environment'
 ;
 ```
 Here python function is only used in py_tree generation and represents how the code would read the environmeent.
 You must either provide a Condition under which the environment is successfully read or, if non-determinism is preferred, assign a Local Variable to store whether or not the read was successful.
-Each Variable Environment pair couples a Local or Blackboard Variable with an Environment variable.
+Each Variable Statement assigns a local or blackboard variable a value.
+You may use environment variables in the code statements.

 Thus an example would be
 ```
 read_environment {
 	python_function { 'importedByActionNode.myFunc()' } end_python_function
 	condition { True } end_condition
-	set_variables { (varA, env varE), (local varB, env varE) } end_set_variables
+	variable_environment_statement { varA result { env varE } end_result } end_variable_environment_statement
+	variable_environment_statement { local varB result { env varE } end_result } end_variable_environment_statement
 } end_read_environment
 ```